 Test Driven Development is hard

 Yes, TDD is hard at first.
-It is difficult to do and does not feel natural.
+It is not easy to do and does not feel natural.
 TDD is counterintuitive and it takes the way we work and flips it upside down.
-Also, the way most teach TDD with small exercises and micro steps doesn’t help as it looks very different from the production code that most deal with.
+Also, how most teach TDD, with small exercises and micro steps, doesn’t help as it looks very different from the production code that most deal with.
 In addition, developers are not used to testing and are not familiar with how to test.
-They just code and someone else tests.
-Now they have so much more work to do with thinking of the tests and writing them.
+They code and someone else tests.
+Now they have so much more to do with thinking about writing the tests.
 There is no time!

 Pairing is uncomfortable

 Pairing is uncomfortable.
 Pairing is actually exhausting as you are on and focused the entire time you are paring.
 It can be mentally draining.
 Plus, it is physically uncomfortable as you have someone in your physical space the entire time.
-Someone is watching over you shoulder!
+Someone is constantly watching over your shoulder!

 Collective Code Ownership is impossible